-The Grand Canyon is one of those must-see geological wonders of the world, and its otherworldly vastness and beauty have earned it its place among the most well-known spots on the planet.
-With its diverse biomes, expansive canyons and river tributaries, and erosional landforms that look carved by something bigger than nature, it’s hard not to fall in love with it.
+The Grand Canyon is one of those must-see geological wonders of the world, and its breathtaking vastness and beauty have earned it a place among the most well-known destinations on the planet.
+With its diverse biomes, expansive canyons and river tributaries, and erosional landforms carved by water and time, it’s hard not to fall in love with it.
 In fact, if you stand on the South Rim and watch the sun dance over Havasupai Point, Phantom Ranch, and the Colorado River, you’ll know firsthand there’s nowhere else like it on earth.
 But if you’re going to go, when’s the best time to visit Grand Canyon National Park?
 Lucky for you, you’ve got options—it just depends on what you’re interested in.

 First, a Brief Overview on the Home of the Grand Canyon